 The worldview component is a major part of the course.
-Worldview instruction includes the explanation of various worldviews (e.g., Christianity, Judaism, Islam, and Atheism) and addresses major issues such as the existence of God, the nature of God, and creation vs. evolution.
-Individual worldviews are often presented in connection with the geographical areas where they are prominent, making connections between what people believe and how they live.
+Worldview instruction includes the explanation of various worldviews (e.g., Christianity, Judaism, Islam, and atheism) and addresses major issues such as the existence of God, the nature of God, and creation vs. evolution.
+In this course, individual worldviews are often presented in connection with the geographical areas where they are prominent, demonstrating the relationships between what people believe and how they live.
 Worldviews are not presented as all being equally true and accurate, but rather in contrast to a Christian worldview.
-The Christian worldview presented by the course can be more specifically described as Protestant in its religious orientation and conservative in its political perspective.
+The Christian worldview presented by the course can be more specifically described as Protestant in its religious orientation and the political perspective is conservative.

 The connections the course makes to current affairs and biblical principles give students a better understanding of why the material they are learning is important.

 The three essential course books are Exploring World Geography: Part 1, Exploring World Geography: Part 2, and Exploring World Geography: Gazeteer.
-The two-volume textbook (Parts 1 and 2) includes introductory information for the student, daily assignments, course material to read, and full-color illustrations.
-The two-volume textbook frequently uses a storytelling approach rather than just relaying information.
-The Gazeteer is a visually rich resource with maps, photo essays, and primary source documents that are assigned for use in conjunction with lessons in the textbook.
+The two-volume textbook includes introductory information for the student, daily assignments, course material to read, and full-color illustrations.
+The two-part textbook frequently uses a storytelling approach rather than just relaying information.
+The Gazeteer is a visually rich resource, and its maps, photo essays, and primary source documents are assigned for use in conjunction with lessons in the textbook.
 All three books are hardcover.

 There is also a Student Review Pack that includes three smaller resources: a 20-page Guide for Parents and Answer Key, the Student Review Book, and the Quiz and Exam Book.

-The Student Review Book is supposed to be optional, but it seems essential to me.
+The Student Review Book is supposed to be optional, but it seems essential to me since it has so much content.
 It has a brief literary analysis for each of the literary works plus questions on the readings from the textbook, the material in the Gazeteer, and the literature.
-Most questions require short or relatively-short answers, although the literary analysis questions sometimes require a paragraph or more.
+Most questions require relatively short answers, while the literary analysis questions sometimes require a paragraph or more.

 The Quiz and Exam Book is also optional.
 Geography quizzes are included for each unit, and each of the three subject areas has an exam after every five units.
-The Guide for Parents and Answer Key has answers for the Student Review Book questions as well as for the quizzes and exams.
+The Guide for Parents and Answer Key has answers for the review book questions as well as for the quizzes and exams.

-Some of these books might be available from the library, but Notgrass History sells bundles with the three essential hardcover books, the Student Review Pack and the literature, and they also offer other bundle configurations.
+Some of these books might be available from the library, but the publisher, Notgrass History, sells bundles with the three essential hardcover books, the Student Review Pack, and the literature.
+They also offer other bundle configurations.

 How It Works